EngineersBox/PSX-Minecraft/README.md

 First, clone the repo and build the artefacts according to the [development](#development), [building](#building) and [docker environment](#docker-environment) sections of this README.

-Then load up the binary `build/PSXMC.bin` you favourite emulator (i.e. PCSX-Redux or Duckstations), or burn it to a CD and put it in an actual PS1 console.
+Then load up the binary `build/PSXMC.bin` you favourite emulator (i.e. PCSX-Redux or Duckstation), or burn it to a CD and put it in an actual PS1 console.

 See the `src/core/input/bindings.c` file for the bindings, and customise them as you see fit (i'll